theyosh/TerrariumPI/docs/_posts/2024-08-01-10-year-anniversary.md

 (:crossed_fingers:) that is stays that way.
 Because I cannot change them :smile:.
 They are all placed in hidden spots, so you cannot see the sensors unless you know where they are.
 But also hard to replace when needed. \
 Until now, only one sensor has been broken.
-Lucky we can (ignore sensors)[], and TerrariumPI will just keep running.
+Lucky we can [ignore sensors]({% link _tabs/setup.md %}#system), and TerrariumPI will just keep running.

 But also the relays I use, are now 10+ years old.
 I still use the first relay board I bought when I started TerrariumPI.
 And it still working like a charm.